Empowered Places and Things > Sanctuaries > The Mountain Of Attention

 (click to enlarge)

-• Earth-Fire Temple — A holy site at The Mountain Of Attention, the first Empowered there by Adi Da, during the Garbage and the Goddess period in 1974, as a result of a miraculous event.
+Earth-Fire Temple — A holy site at the Mountain Of Attention, the first Empowered there by Adi Da, during the Garbage and the Goddess period in 1974, as a result of a miraculous event.
 It particularly expresses the nurturing-female dynamic of energies, and so is served principally by women devotees.
 It is now also associated with Skyway Temple (see below), a nearby site associated with characteristically male energy.
 For more about this Temple, read The Miracle in the Garden and The Guardian Squirrels.

 Earth-Fire Temple